Dheia/october-analytics-plugin/README.md

 the server-site.
 While this should actually provide enough data, it is of course not always as precise as with JavaScript-based solutions.

--   Simple URL and Unqiue Visitor / View counters
+-   Simple URL and Visit / View counters
     -   Also usable on your template (see Documentation for more information)
 -   Simple Response code tracking, to find 400 error pages
 -   Simple but limited Referrer collection